pybricks/pybricks.github.io/learn/flow-basics/tasks-functions.md

 # A task must not call itself

 A task _should not call itself_.
 To see why, let's do a thought experiment.
-Imagine putting up post-its for all of today's tasks and then start doing your chores one by one.
+Imagine you're putting up post-its for all of today's tasks.
+You start doing your chores one by one.
 So far, so good.

-But now imagine that one of your post-its said _put up another post-it with this text and act on it right away_.
-With no chance to take it down, you'll keep putting up more and more post-its until you run out of paper or space on the wall!
+But now imagine that one of your post-its said "_put up another post-it with this text and act on it right away_".
+With no chance to take it down, you'll keep putting up more and more post-its with the same text until you run out of paper or space on the wall!

 How is this different from repeating actions forever?
 In a Repeat Forever block, actions complete before they repeat.
 In this case, you'll be able to take your